aadesh006/Network-Intrusion-Detection/README.md

    - `Friday-WorkingHours-Morning.pcap_ISCX.csv`
    - `Friday-WorkingHours-Afternoon-PortScan.pcap_ISCX.csv`
    - `Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv`
-2. Extract all 8 CSVs into `data/raw/`.
+2. Extract all 8 CSVs directly into `data/raw/` (not into a subfolder).

 ## Running the pipeline

 1. **`notebooks/01_eda_and_preprocessing.ipynb`**
-   Loads the raw CSVs, explores class distributions and data quality issues (infinite values, duplicates, zero-variance columns), cleans the data, builds binary and multiclass label columns, and saves a processed parquet to `data/processed/`.
+   Loads the raw CSVs, explores class distributions and data quality issues (infinite values, duplicates, zero-variance columns, mojibake in attack labels), cleans the data, builds binary and multiclass label columns, and saves a processed parquet to `data/processed/`.

 2. **`notebooks/02_modeling_and_evaluation.ipynb`**
    Trains and compares Logistic Regression, Random Forest, and XGBoost on